Personal Webpage of Francesco Ballerin

 This project is based on previous work by Citti and Sarti [1] and subsequent works by Boscain et al. [2,3,4] to develop new procedures and algorithms for PDE-based image restoration.

-Equipping the rototranslation group \(SE(2)\) with a sub-Riemannian structure inspired by the visual cortex V1, we propose algorithms for image inpainting and enhancement based on hypoelliptic diffusion.
-We innovate on previous implementations of the methods by Citti, Sarti and Boscain et al., by proposing an alternative that prevents fading and capable of producing sharper results in a procedure that we call WaxOn-WaxOff.
-We also exploit the sub-Riemannian structure to define a completely new unsharp using \(SE(2)\), analogous of the classical unsharp filter for 2D image processing, with applications to image enhancement.
-We demonstrate our method on blood vessels enhancement in retinal scans.
-[5]
+Equipping the rototranslation group \(SE(2)\) with a sub-Riemannian structure inspired by the visual cortex V1, we propose algorithms for image inpainting and enhancement based on hypoelliptic diffusion [5].
+We innovate on previous implementations of the methods by Citti, Sarti, and Boscain et al. by proposing an alternative that prevents fading and is capable of producing sharper results in a procedure that we call WaxOn-WaxOff.
+We also exploit the sub-Riemannian structure to define a completely new unsharp mask using \(SE(2)\), analogous to the classical unsharp filter for 2D image processing, with applications to image enhancement.
+We demonstrate our method on blood vessel enhancement in retinal scans.